 Comprehensive Overview of the Integumentary System

 The epidermis, the outermost layer, is a stratified squamous epithelium, meaning it's composed of multiple layers of flattened cells.
-The cells in the epidermis, called keratinocytes, produce keratin, a tough, fibrous protein that provides protection and waterproofing.
+But the cells in the epidermis, called keratinocytes, produce keratin, a tough, fibrous protein that provides protection and waterproofing.
 The epidermis also contains melanocytes, which produce melanin, the pigment responsible for skin color and protection against UV radiation.
 The epidermis is avascular, meaning it lacks blood vessels, and relies on diffusion from the dermis for nutrients.

 Trends and Latest Developments

 The field of dermatology and research into the integumentary system are constantly evolving, with new trends and developments emerging regularly.
 One significant trend is the increasing focus on personalized skincare.
-Advances in genetic testing and microbiome analysis are allowing for the development of skincare products and treatments tailored to an individual's unique skin type and needs.
+Advances in genetic testing and microbiome analysis are allowing for the development of skincare products and treatments suited to an individual's unique skin type and needs.
 This personalized approach promises to be more effective and less likely to cause adverse reactions.

 Tips and Expert Advice